Gary Peters: 2014

 In 2014, Peters ran for the Senate seat being vacated by retiring Senator Carl Levin.
 Levin and Senator Debbie Stabenow endorsed Peters, and his entrance largely cleared the field of potential Democratic challengers.

 Peters's largest independent supporter was the Senate Majority PAC, which spent almost $3.2 million for ads attacking the Republican nominee, Terri Lynn Land.
 In July 2014, Senator Elizabeth Warren supported Peters at a campaign fundraising event.

 While the race was considered competitive early on, various missteps by Land's campaign and her reluctance to appear in public benefited Peters; he had consistent leads in polls late in the campaign.

 2020

 Peters faced Republican nominee John James in the November 2020 general election.
 James previously ran unsuccessfully for Senate in 2018 against Stabenow.
 Less than a month before the election, Peters became the first sitting U.S. senator ever to publicly reveal a personal family experience with abortion.
 He was reelected by a smaller margin (1.7%) than expected.

+2026

+In January 2025, Peters announced that he would not seek election to a third term in 2026: "I always thought there would be a time that I would step aside and pass the reins for the next generation.
+I also never saw service in Congress as something you do your whole life."